-If you jog 5km in an hour then eat like you ran 15 km in that same hour you are just asking to gain weight!
+If you jog for an hour then eat like you ran 15 km in that same hour you are just asking to gain weight!

-At the end of the day it is basic math, calories in versus calories out, and yes I am aware that it is more complicated than that, but it also isn’t that complicated.
+At the end of the day it is basic math, calories in versus calories out.

-When doing cardio-like activities there is no guarantee that you are burning enough calories to lose weight.
+Doing cardio activities is no guarantee that you are burning enough calories to lose weight.
 If you are not cardio-ing as hard as you think you are…you are not burning as many calories as you think and, surprise surprise, you are not leaning out as much as you think you should.

-I see this all the time, people go and do a lunch hour or after work fitness class of some description, then consume a protein shake containing 350 calories…and then head home for lunch or dinner.
+We see this all the time, people come in, do a HiiT class then consume a protein shake containing 350 calories…and then head home for lunch or dinner.
 The result is actually a negative impact on their weight.
 They may be toning up but they will not be leaning out.

-And some of the statements you hear from people are incredibly misleading…for example…
+And some of the statements in the original article are incredibly misleading…for example…